 Chinchillas have even been known to be somewhat restless or even destructive in certain situations.
 And that can be avoided.

 It’s usually due to cage size and because they don’t have their favorite items to play with or even adequate items that they enjoy playing with the inside of the cage.

 Clearly, this becomes difficult to accommodate if we are using an undersized chinchilla cage.

-I think it’s been somewhat clear thus far into the post that this is always going to be the #1 tip to keep in mind.
+I think it has been somewhat clear thus far into the post that this is always going to be the #1 tip to keep in mind.

 Additionally, chinchillas are incredibly agile and get relatively crazy a few times per day when they are not sleeping.

 Tip #2 is straightforward and can apply to many of the purchases we make in life.
 Especially when it comes to caring for our pets in the best possible way.

-This is one of the reasons you will hear chinchilla owners often state that chinchillas are expensive, but only during the initial purchasing phase.
+This is one of the reasons you will hear chinchilla owners state that chinchillas are expensive.
+But this is only true during the initial purchasing phase.